 They’re expensive, but worth it, and each filter is rated to last for many years.
 As an economy option, consider a Lifestraw Filter Bottle as a good cheap piece of insurance when it comes to water filtration.

 For storage, canning water works best for us.

-Even in short term emergencies, access to sanitation can be a huge consideration.
-If they toilets aren’t working, and you can’t wash dishes or clean clothes, things get messy fast.
+Even in short-term emergencies, access to sanitation can be a huge consideration.
+If the toilets aren’t working, and you can’t wash dishes or clean clothes, things get messy fast.

 We use a pedal-powered off-grid washing machine, and I’d recommend a composting toilet for waste.
 If you’re looking for an inexpensive option, a bucket camping toilet will get the job done in a pinch, and it’s literally a few dollars.